C2SM/git-course/advanced/Exercise_4.md

 git merge merge_feature
 ```

 Examine the log.
-You should see that a merge commit has been created in the master branch.
+You should see that a merge commit has been created in the main branch.

 Follow git best practices and delete the no longer needed feature branch.